BSSSenthan/TCL-Workshop/README.md

 m link my_arr
 set num_of_rows [m rows] ``` </pre>

-Variables were automatically created by converting the .csv file into a matrix, determining the number of rows and columns, and dynamically generating variables for each entry using the matrix structure (my_arr).
+By converting the .csv file into a matrix, the number of rows and columns was determined, and variables for each entry were dynamically created using the my_arr structure.

 <pre> ```set i 0
 	while {$i < $num_of_rows} {